-If you are a regular reader of our Grayline DC blog then you will be well-aware of how fond we are of this great city.
-It doesn’t matter if you are a tourist or local citizen, there are always fantastic places to visit all year round.
+Washington DC's Library of Congress is unmissable.
+It doesn’t matter if you are a tourist or local citizen, there are always fantastic places to visit in DC, all year round.
 This week we are looking at the famous Library of Congress and you may be surprised to learn that this is the biggest library in the world and it really does make for a fascinating literary and historical experience.
+Check out our selection of Washington DC Tours, and if you'd like to learn more about the city, here are 5 things you probably don't know about Washington DC!

 What Can You Find in the Library of Congress?